ontoportal/documentation/docs/_steps/allegrograph_configuration.md

 	    config.goo_path_data     = '/repositories/ontoportal/statements'
 	    config.goo_path_update   = '/repositories/ontoportal/statements'

 Restart your Virtual Appliance (see step 2 below).
-Your server is now pointing to Allegrograph as the backend.
+Your server is now pointing to AllegroGraph as the backend.

-## Obtaining and starting Allegrograph
+## Obtaining and starting AllegroGraph

-### 1. Install Allegrograph
+### 1. Install AllegroGraph

 If not already present in a current version, install the AllegroGraph (AG) server using the instructions on this page: